 High risk of kidnapping by terrorist groups exists throughout the country, including in Damascus and Aleppo.
 Targets may include foreigners (especially Westerners), journalists, nongovernmental organization workers, missionaries, and aid workers.

-Risk of violent crime (armed robbery and carjacking) exists throughout the country.
+Moderate risk of violent crime (armed robbery and carjacking) exists throughout the country.

-Kidnappings by criminal groups occur throughout the country, including in Damascus and Aleppo.
+Kidnappings by criminal groups occur throughout the country, including Damascus and Aleppo.
 Targets may include foreigners (especially Westerners), journalists, missionaries, and aid workers.

 Sandstorms and dust storms frequently occur.

 - United States: The U.S. does not have an embassy or consulate in Syria.

 - Canada: Canada does not have an embassy or consulate in Syria.